 Have you ever wanted to live in France for a year?
 Or more?
 Then this post is for you.
-You might remember the Abbotts from Ben’s account of their youngest son’s birth.
-Such a sweet retelling!
-So I’m pleased Rachel wrote to me years later, wondering if we’d like to hear what her life is like living in the French countryside with 3 young children.
-Maybe travel-related since they tour all over the place!
-Or maybe, since she loves her life so darn much, she’d take us around a typical day.
+Rachel lives in the French countryside with 3 young children, and since she loves her life so darn much, she’s taking us around a typical day.

 So here she is.
 And I will warn you now: You’re about to feel some wanderlust!